What You Can See & Do in Bali, Indonesia

 The island’s rich cultural heritage is visible everywhere – in over 20,000 temples and palaces, in many colorful festivals and ceremonies (including tooth filings and cremations), in drama, music, and dance.

-You can experience Bali on many different excursions and guided tours by coach, private car or "Big Bike", by boat or by air plane: seeing Bali's beaches and rice terraces, the famous Besakih Temple on the slopes of holy Mount Agung, Lake Batur and it's active volcano, Ubud, Legian, Kuta, Nusa Dua, and the temples of Tanah Lot and Ulu Watu from a helicopter is a really special experience.
+You can experience Bali on many different excursions and guided tours by coach, private car or "Big Bike", by boat or even by chartered plane and helicopter: seeing Bali’s beaches and rice terraces, the famous Besakih Temple on the slopes of holy Mount Agung, Lake Batur and it’s active volcano, Ubud, Legian, Kuta, Nusa Dua, and the temples of Tanah Lot and Ulu Watu.

-Most full day tours by car (about 8 to 10 hours, min 2 persons) cost about US$45 to US$50 per person, half day tours US$30 to US$35.
-These prices include a multi-lingual guide and transport in an air-conditioned private car, all entrance fees, but no meals.
+Most full day tours by car (about 8 to 10 hours, min 2 persons) cost about US$50 to US$70 per person, half day tours US$35 to US$40.
+These prices include a guide and transport in an air-conditioned private car, all entrance fees, but no meals.
 Which guide and driver you choose can make or break your day: be warned that those who offer very low prices tend to waste your time by showing you hardly any more than those shops which pay them a commission on your purchases.

 For suggestions what to see and do during your stay on the island of Bali, please visit the following pages: